 When a user logs into the system for the first time, there will be no measures associated with the account.
 The user’s first step is to load a measure into the account to begin testing the measure with the Bonnie application.

 There are two ways that a measure can be loaded into Bonnie.
 The first is to load the entire MAT package if it contains an excel spreadsheet of value sets.
 If a package is loaded in this way, the value sets contained in the excel spreadsheet are what will be used in Bonnie.
 These may be out of date with the value sets on the Value Set Authority Center (VSAC) website.
-The second is to unzip the MAT package and to load the XML file titled with the CMS ID and version.
+The second is to unzip the MAT package and to load the XML file entitled with the CMS ID and version.

 The steps for loading a new measure as an entire MAT package are:

-Click the “Upload” button (item #4) on the Measure Dashboard, which opens the New Measure Dialog (Error!
-Reference source not found.).
+Click the “Upload” button (item #4) on the Measure Dashboard, which opens the New Measure Dialog shown in Figure 6.

 On the New Measure Dialog: